Dango: Japan’s Beloved Traditional Sweet That Celebrates the Seasons

 What Is Dango?
 A Staple of Japanese Wagashi

 Dango is a classic example of wagashi — traditional Japanese confectionery.
-Made from rice-based flours like jōshinko (non-glutinous rice) or shiratamako (glutinous rice), dango varies in texture and taste depending on the ingredients and region.
+Made from rice-based flours like jōshinko (non-glutinous rice) and sometimes shiratamako (glutinous rice), dango varies in texture and taste depending on the ingredients and region.
 Some are soft and delicate, while others are firmer and chewier.

 • Mitarashi dango – Grilled dango covered in a sweet soy sauce glaze; a timeless favorite.